Refusenik: History of the Jewish refuseniks

+Emigration from the Soviet Union was severely restricted outside of familial or ethnic reunification.
+Between 1948 and 1982, the only ethnicities that were allowed to emigrate from the Soviet Union were Germans, Armenians and Jews.
+Not all Jews had their exit visas accepted.

 A large number of Soviet Jews applied for exit visas to leave the Soviet Union, especially in the period following the 1967 Six-Day War.
-While some were allowed to leave, many were refused permission to emigrate, either immediately or after their cases would languish for years in the OVIR (ОВиР, Отдел Виз и Регистрации) or Office of Visas and Registration, the MVD (Soviet Ministry of Internal Affairs) department responsible for exit visas.
-In many instances, the reason given for denial was that these persons had been given access, at some point in their careers, to information vital to Soviet national security and could not now be allowed to leave.
+While many were allowed to leave, some were refused permission to emigrate by the OVIR (ОВиР, Отдел Виз и Регистрации) or Office of Visas and Registration, the MVD (Soviet Ministry of Internal Affairs) department responsible for exit visas.
+In many instances, the reason given for denial was that these persons had been given access to information vital to Soviet national security and could not now be allowed to leave.

-During the Cold War, Soviet Jews were thought to be a security liability or possible traitors.
-To apply for an exit visa, the applicants (and often their entire families) would have to quit their jobs, which in turn would make them vulnerable to charges of social parasitism, a criminal offense.

-Many Jews encountered systematic, institutional antisemitism which blocked their opportunities for advancement.
-Some government sectors were almost entirely off-limits to Jews.
-In addition, Soviet restrictions on religious education and expression prevented Jews from engaging in Jewish cultural and religious life.
-While these restrictions led many Jews to seek emigration, requesting an exit visa was itself seen as an act of betrayal by Soviet authorities.
-Thus, prospective emigrants requested permission to emigrate at great personal risk, knowing that an official refusal would often be accompanied by dismissal from work and other forms of social ostracism and economic pressure.

-At the same time, strong international condemnations caused the Soviet authorities to significantly increase the emigration quota.
+Despite being given special exception for exit visas by the Soviet government, many Jews faced obstacles in their personal and professional lives—including, for instance, unofficial Jewish quotas which limited or prevented their employment.
+While these restrictions led many Jews to seek emigration, requesting an exit visa was itself seen as a link to Israel.
+At the same time, strong pressure from the United States caused the Soviet authorities to significantly increase emigration.

 In the years 1960 through 1970, only 4,000 people (legally) emigrated from the USSR.
 In the following decade, the number rose to 250,000, to fall again by 1980.